aiven/terraform-provider-aiven/docs/data-sources/m3db_user.md

 ### Required

-- **project** (String) Identifies the project this resource belongs to.
+- `project` (String) Identifies the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 This property cannot be changed, doing so forces recreation of the resource.
-- **service_name** (String) Specifies the name of the service that this resource belongs to.
+- `service_name` (String) Specifies the name of the service that this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 This property cannot be changed, doing so forces recreation of the resource.
-- **username** (String) The actual name of the M3DB User.
+- `username` (String) The actual name of the M3DB User.
 To set up proper dependencies please refer to this variable as a reference.
 This property cannot be changed, doing so forces recreation of the resource.

-### Optional

-- **id** (String) The ID of this resource.

 ### Read-Only

+- `id` (String) The ID of this resource.
-- **password** (String, Sensitive) The password of the M3DB User.
+- `password` (String, Sensitive) The password of the M3DB User.
-- **type** (String) Type of the user account.
+- `type` (String) Type of the user account.
 Tells whether the user is the primary account or a regular account.